 11. Non Tearable Paper

 Non-tearable paper, engineered for durability and resilience, withstands rough handling and adverse conditions without tearing or damage.
-Commonly used for outdoor signage, maps, and documents requiring longevity, it ensures information remains intact and legible, offering peace of mind in demanding environments.
+This is one of the commonly used paper types for outdoor signage, maps, and documents requiring longevity, it ensures information remains intact and legible, offering peace of mind in demanding environments.

 12. Recycled Paper